 Beliefs on what determines material success were measured with the survey question "Which of the following best describes your standpoint when it comes to determinants of material success?"
-The answer options were 1 "Success is mainly determined by own work and choices", 2 "Success is about equally determined by own work and choices as well as luck or parental background", 3 "Success is mainly determined by parental background".
-As the last two categories had only few respondents, they are combined.
-The dummy variable Own work and choices equals one for option 1 and zero otherwise, and is used in the regressions.
+The answer options were 1 "Success is mainly determined by own work and choices", 2 "Success is about equally determined by own work and choices as well as luck or parental background", 3 "Success is mainly determined by luck" and 4 "Success is mainly determined by parental background".
+The dummy variable own work and choices equals one for option 1 and zero otherwise, and is used in the regressions.